fvwmorg/fvwm/manpages/fvwm.rst

 Since then, fvwm has been greatly enhanced and practically all fvwm95 features can be achieved by fvwm.

-Fvwm provides both a large *virtual desktop* and *multiple disjoint desktops* which can be used separately or together.
+|fvwm| provides both a large *virtual desktop* and *multiple disjoint
+desktops* which can be used separately or together.
 The virtual desktop allows you to pretend that your video screen is really quite large, and you can scroll around within the desktop.
 The multiple disjoint desktops allow you to pretend that you really have several screens to work at, but each screen is completely unrelated to the others.

-Fvwm provides *keyboard accelerators* that allow you to perform most window manager functions, including moving and resizing windows and operating the menus, using keyboard shortcuts.
+|fvwm| provides *keyboard accelerators* that allow you to perform most
+window manager functions, including moving and resizing windows and operating the menus, using keyboard shortcuts.

-Fvwm has also overcome the distinction between configuration commands and action commands that most window managers make.
-Configuration commands typically set fonts, colors, menu contents, and key and mouse function bindings, while action commands do things like raise and lower windows.
-Fvwm makes no such distinction and allows anything to be changed at any time.
+|fvwm| has also overcome the distinction between configuration commands
+and action commands that most window managers make.
+Configuration commands typically set fonts, colors, menu contents, and key and mouse function bindings, while action commands do things like raise and lower windows. |fvwm| makes no such distinction and allows anything to be changed at any time.

 Other noteworthy differences between fvwm and other X11 window managers